KevinDockx/HttpCacheHeaders/README.md

 services.AddHttpCacheHeaders();
 ```

 Then, add the middleware to the request pipeline.
-Add this before the MVC middleware, as the HttpCacheHeaders middleware will sometimes avoid continuing with the MVC delegate (to avoid unnecessarily generating response bodies).
+Add this before the routing/endpoints middleware, as the HttpCacheHeaders middleware will sometimes avoid continuing with the next  delegate (to avoid unnecessarily generating response bodies).

 ```
 app.UseHttpCacheHeaders();

-app.UseMvc();
+app.UseRouting();

+app.UseEndpoints(...);
 ```

 # Configuring options